-This blog aims to introduce the idea that thyroid problems can be helped with key nutrients.
-We should all start by following the Root Cause Protocol which addresses copper regulation in the body and helps improve conversion of T4 to T3.
+This blog post aims to introduce the idea that thyroid problems can be helped with key nutrients.
+In my experience, a good start would be to follow the Root Cause Protocol which addresses copper regulation in the body and helps improve the conversion of T4 to T3.

 Once settled on the RCP start on the Iodine Protocol to clear the toxic halides from the thyroid so it can function properly and increase T4 levels.

 If proper blood testing of Free T3 and Free T4 levels has confirmed UAT then Natural Desiccated Thyroid is a better alternative to Levothyroxine because it contains T3 and T4.

 “The thyroid gland is a small butterfly-shaped gland with two lobes.
 It is situated in the front of your neck, just below the Adams Apple.
 The thyroid gland produces two main hormones which are very important for growth and development.
 One is called thyroxine (T4) and the other is called triiodothyronine (T3).
 T4 is converted to T3 in the body’s cells and tissues.
 T3 is an active hormone and is needed by all of the cells and tissues of the body.”

 UAT is when the thyroid gland in the neck doesn’t produce enough thyroid hormones.
 Dr Brownstein says that this is due to iodine insufficiency caused by toxicity.
 He recommends improving thyroid function with a high dose of Lugol’s iodine alongside the companion nutrients to facilitate detox.
 Once full saturation of iodine has been achieved it may mean that those with subclinical hypothyroidism (which doesn’t show up on blood tests) feel much better and those who remain hypothyroid may need to take NDT, but less of it than they might have done without optimising their thyroid function with Iodine.